DJSchaffner/aoe2de_patcher/README.md

 # AoE2PatchReverter - WIP

 Patches AoE2 DE to any officially released version (Steam version only!)
-Currently downloads the whole update instead of just patching the necessary files, an improved mechanism is planned though!
+Currently downloads more files than necessary, an improved mechanism is planned!

 # Requirements